planarnetwork/dtd2mysql/apps/gtfsmerge/README.md

 [![Travis](https://img.shields.io/travis/planarnetwork/gtfsmerge.svg?style=flat-square)](https://travis-ci.org/planarnetwork/gtfsmerge) ![npm](https://img.shields.io/npm/v/gtfsmerge.svg?style=flat-square) ![David](https://img.shields.io/david/planarnetwork/gtfsmerge.svg?style=flat-square)

-gtfsmerge merges multiple GTFS zip files into a single zip, adding transfers between geographically close stops.
+gtfsmerge merges multiple GTFS zip files into a single zip.

+- Transfers are created for stops that are close to each other
 - Duplicate stops, agencies and routes are assumed to be the same stop and only output once.
 - Calendars, calendar dates, trips and stop times are re-indexed.
 - Identical calendars are merged into a single entry.